 The BFA program at Weber State University required me to take three oil painting classes.
 Having heard how difficult oil painting can be, and, having convinced myself I would not be able to oil paint, I put these classes off til my last three semesters.
 I actually took the math classes before the painting classes, and devised a plan to talk the painting professor into allowing me to do something else during the semester.
 This did not happen.
 Like most people trying something new, I was afraid of doing poorly and being embarrassed in front of others.
 However, I was soon painting very basic stuff along with my much younger classmates.

-As it turned out, I did not mix muddy colors, and I liked painting... a lot!
-After the second class I was receiving commissions to do portraits of professors and by the end of the third class I’d done six 48”x 60” paintings of blue-collar workers as a cohesive body of work for my thesis exhibition.
+As it turned out, I soon came to enjoy blending these oil paints with their soft-butter texture, and learned not to mix muddy colors.
+I liked painting… a lot!
+By the end of the second semester I was painting commissioned portraits for professors, and by the end of the third semester I’d done six 48”x 60” paintings of blue-collar workers as a cohesive body of work for my thesis exhibition.

 After graduation, these paintings became a significant portion of my portfolio, as I applied to graduate schools.
 Having been accepted to three great schools: The Pennsylvania Academy of the Fine Arts (PAFA) in Philadelphia, BYU in Provo, and The Academy of Fine Art in Manhattan, I accepted PAFA’s invitation to come.
 I couldn’t resist all that American history in Philly.